Four positive tests in Premier League

 Those who tested positive have not been identified and will now have to self-isolate for a period of 10 days.

-There were two positive results from 1,609 tests between 19-25 October in the previous round of testing, with eight in the seven days before that.
+There were four positive results from 1,446 tests between 26 October and 1 November in the previous round of testing.

-Meanwhile, Leeds United's record signing Rodrigo missed Monday night's Premier League game against Leicester after being in close contact with a person who has subsequently tested positive for coronavirus.

-In line with Premier League and government guidelines, the 29-year-old now has to isolate away from the team.